-A big welcome to you in your new role as an Associate Dean (Academic Quality Assurance), from everyone in CAQA and Academic Services.
+A big welcome to you in your role as an Associate Dean (Education and Student Success), from the Centre for Education and Student Success (AQ team) and Academic Services.

-This induction booklet is intended to give you some of the 'know what' that you'll need in your first few months in the job.
-Its contents are informed by advice from your fellow Associate Deans (AQA), when asked what they would have liked when they first started.
-It provides an introduction to how the academic quality of our taught programmes are assured and enhanced, the key resources and development activities available to you to undertake your job, and the important timescales that you need to be aware of.
-The calendar of key tasks and activities (page 16) should help you plan and prioritise your activities.
+This booklet is intended to give you some of the 'know how' that you'll need in the job.
+Its contents are informed by advice from your fellow Associate Deans (ESS), when asked what they would have liked when they first started.
+It provides an introduction to how the academic standards and quality of our taught programmes are assured and enhanced, the key resources and development activities available to you to undertake your job, and the important timescales that you need to be aware of.
+The calendar of key tasks and activities (page 19) should help you plan and prioritise your activities.

-The booklet is by no means an exhaustive resource, and so you'll also need to make the most of your Associate Director of Academic Quality Assurance (ADAQA) who will be your mentor.
-How the mentoring relationship works will obviously depend on your needs, but you will probably want to set up regular meetings with your ADAQA in the first few months.
-Even once you feel more settled, your ADAQA will be your first 'port of call' for gueries and support.
+The booklet is by no means an exhaustive resource, and so you'll also need to make the most of your Associate Director of Academic Quality (ADAQ) who will be your mentor.
+How the mentoring relationship works will obviously depend on your needs, but you will probably want to set up regular meetings with your ADAQ in the first few months.
+Even once you feel more settled, your ADAQ will be your first 'port of call' for queries and support.

-It is well worth coming over to McLaurin to meet some of the key people in CAQA and Academic Services, especially your Academic Services Officer.
+It is well worth coming over to MacLaurin to meet some of the key people in CEdSS and Academic Services, especially your Academic Services Officer.
 Frank Haddleton will also invite you for a coffee and a chat in the first few weeks as well.

-Our support for Associate Deans (AQA) will be continually evolving, so if you can identify other training and development that would benefit you and others, talk to your ADAQA.
+Our support for Associate Deans (ESS) will be continually evolving, so if you can identify other training and development that would benefit you and others, talk to your ADAQ.